The Data Protection Principles

 Please note, we will not be able to delete information that is required to maintain our business purpose or that is required to facilitate a contract that is in place between your company and Corona Corporate Solutions Ltd.

-For more information about your personal data rights, please visit the Information Commissioner Office website at: https://ico.org.uk/for-organisations/data-protection-reform/overview-of-the-gdpr/individuals-rights/
+For more information about your personal data rights, please visit the Information Commissioner Office website at: //ico.org.uk/for-organisations/data-protection-reform/overview-of-the-gdpr/individuals-rights/

-We are not required to appoint a Data Protection Officer (DPO) under the GDPR.
-However, the person responsible for ensuring compliance with GDPR, the Act and this Privacy Statement is Janet Bowerman.
-Any questions please find Janet’s contact details below:
+We are not required to appoint a Data Protection Officer (DPO) under GDPR however the person responsible for ensuring compliance with GDPR, the act and this Privacy Statement can be contacted below:

 E-mail address: [email protected]

-If you wish to raise a complaint on how we have handled your personal data, please contact Janet in the first instance, who will investigate the matter.
+If you wish to raise a complaint on how we have handled your personal data, please contact our GDPR team in the first instance.

 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law, you can complain to the Information Commissioner’s Office (ICO).
 Their helpdesk number is 0303 123 1113.